jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 resources our new users have access to from minute one, before they are in need of support.

-It results in a stronger, more valuable relationship.
+It results in a stronger relationship.

 ## Takeaway

-So, big takeaway numero dos - If your heavy weight support resources are crafted in your own voice and reflect your brand personality, using them is actually the best way to scale your ability to connect.
+So, big takeaway two - If your heavy weight support resources are crafted in your own voice and reflect your brand personality, using them is actually the best way to scale your ability to connect.